mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 Ben is a senior software engineer at Citadel Securities, Citadel Securities, a FinTech company in the market maker.
 They provide seamless trading experiences and tools for asset management, bankers, brokers, and many more.
-Before that Ben worked amongst other companies at Google and Netflix, but it's also the project lead for our RXJS.
-And RXJs is a library for composing  and event-based programs by using observable sequences in general, Ben is active on Twitter and in the tech community and the big Edward kind of reactive programming and observables.
+Before that Ben worked amongst other companies at Google and Netflix, Ben is also the project lead for our RXJS.
+And RXJS is a library for composing asynchronous and event-based programs by using observable sequences.
+In general, Ben is active on Twitter and in the tech community and the big Edward kind of reactive programming and observables.
 Well, I could go on and on, but let me just say to them Ben is on the show.
 So